Croquette: India

 Aloo tikki served with mint, tamarind sauce, and dahi (yogurt) in India.

 A potato-filled croquette called aloo tikki, which originated in the Indian subcontinent, is very popular in Northern India and is usually served with a stew.
 They are mostly eaten as snacks at home and are also popularly sold by roadside vendors.
 In West Bengal, there are two popular types of croquettes called chop and cutlet.
 Vegetable chop is prepared using a medley of mashed vegetables like boiled beetroot, carrot, and green peas, which is held together by potato, then breaded and deep fried.
 A cutlet is like a chop, but skips the potato binding on its inside.
 A mutton cutlet is made of minced goat meat mixed with spices that is breaded and deep-fried.
 McDonald's in India serves a fast-food variation of aloo tikki inside a hamburger bun.
 Meat croquettes called kebabs are made with minced mutton.
 Lightly spiced beef croquettes are a popular snack and appetiser among the Christian communities in Goa and Kerala.

 Sri Lanka

 There are two main types of croquettes in Sri Lanka.
-The first type is called rolls, and is a popular cylindrical bakery product.
+The first type is called rolls or Chinese roll, and is a popular cylindrical bakery product, which is similar to spring roll and egg roll.
 The rolls are commonly filled with a mixture of fish, potatoes and spices, and hence called fish rolls.
 Chicken is also sometimes used.
-The second type is called cutlets, which are spherical and generally made for festive occasions.
+The second type is called cutlets, which are spherical and generally made for festive occasions, and are similar to bolinho.